Turnkey

-Turnkey contract is typically a construction contract under which a contractor is employed to plan, design and build a project or an infrastructure and do any other necessary development to make it functional or ‘ready to use’ at an agreed price and by a fixed date.
+A turnkey contract is typically a construction contract under which a contractor is employed to plan, design and build a project or an infrastructure and do any other necessary development to make it functional or ‘ready to use’ at an agreed price and by a fixed date.

-In Turnkey contracts, most of the time employer provides the primary design.
+In turnkey contracts, most of the time the employer provides the primary design.
 The contractor must follow the primary design provided by the employer.

 A turnkey computer system is a complete computer including hardware, operating system and application(s) designed and sold to satisfy specific business requirements.

 Common usage

 Turnkey refers to something that is ready for immediate use, generally used in the sale or supply of goods or services.
 The word is a reference to the fact that the customer, upon receiving the product, just needs to turn the ignition key to make it operational, or that the key just needs to be turned over to the customer.
 Turnkey is commonly used in the construction industry, for instance, in which it refers to bundling of materials and labour by the home builder or general contractor to complete the home without owner involvement.
 The word is often used to describe a home built on the developer's land with the developer's financing ready for the customer to move in.
 If a contractor builds a "turnkey home" it frames the structure and finish the interior; everything is completed down to the cabinets and carpet.
 Turnkey is also commonly used in motorsports to describe a car being sold with powertrain (engine, transmission, etc.) to contrast with a vehicle sold without one so that other components may be re-used.

 Similarly, this term may be used to advertise the sale of an established business, including all the equipment necessary to run it, or by a business-to-business supplier providing complete packages for business start-up.
 An example would be the creation of a "turnkey hospital" which would be building a complete medical.

+In manufacturing, the turnkey manufacturing contractor (the business that takes on the turnkey project) normally provide help during the initial design process, machining and tooling, quality assurance, to production, packaging and delivery.
+Turnkey manufacturing have advantages in saving production time, single point of contact, cost savings and price certainty and quality assurance.